Transformation without friction, we care about your experience just as much.

 The Butterfly Effect

-Cari's experience includes roles in analytics for Morgan Stanley, Merrill, and other financial corporations, where she honed her skills in data analysis and reporting, quality control, and business technology systems management.
+Cari's experience includes roles in analytics for Morgan Stanley, Merrill, and other financial corporations, where she honed her skills in data analysis, quality control, and business technology systems management.
 In her tenure as a principal consultant, she has consulted with over 100 organizations.
-Her ability to bridge analytics and strategy with organizational development has positioned her as a trusted partner for clients.
+Her ability to bridge analytics and strategy with organizational development and management has positioned her as a trusted advisor for clients.

-Through the CCT Foundation, Cari also founded Blossoms Blooming Mentorship Program, a safe space for over 100 women in the mid-Atlantic region to fellowship and for mentors in the community to be celebrated and honored.
+Through the CCT Foundation, Cari also founded Blossoms Blooming Mentorship Program, a safe space for 100+ women in the mid-Atlantic region to build socioeconomic capital and to celebrate community mentors.
 Co-sponsored by Johns Hopkins Urban Health Institute, this initiative underscores her dedication to community organizing and empowerment, particularly for women.

-As the co-founder of the HBCU Environmental Justice Technical Collaborative (HEJT Collaborative), Cari focuses on sustainability, environmental justice, and economics projects.
-HEJT is a collaborative group of HBCU-affiliated economists, data scientists, geoscientists, and GIS specialists that visualize and analyze impacts of environmental policy for various stakeholders, including institutions, government agencies, and organizations.
+As the co-founder of the HBCU Environmental Justice Technical Collaborative (HEJT Collaborative), Cari focuses on software development, environmental justice, and economics projects across the United States.
+HEJT is a collaborative group of HBCU-affiliated economists, data scientists, geoscientists, engineers, and GIS specialists that visualize and analyze impacts of environmental policy for various stakeholders, including academic institutions, government agencies, and organizations.

-Currently, Cari sits on the advisory commission on Environmental Quality in Baltimore County and is a cohort member of Leadership Maryland’s prestigious Emerging Leader Program.
-Additionally, Cari is a Morgan State University alum with a Bachelors and Masters in Economics and an alumna of the Harbor Bank Emerging Developers Program’s third cohort (2019-2020).
+Currently, Cari sits on the advisory commission on Environmental Quality (CEQ) in Baltimore County and is a cohort member of Leadership Maryland’s prestigious Emerging Leader Program.
+She was also a Future Leaders cohort member with Council Fire (2022-2024).
+Additionally, Cari is a Morgan State University alum with a Bachelors and Masters in Economics, and an alumna of the Harbor Bank Emerging Developers Program’s third cohort (2019-2020).

 In addition to her consulting and leadership work, Cari serves as a pro bono consultant with The Acceleration Project, advising small business owners on strategic growth, financial planning, and operational efficiency to drive both short- and sustainable, long-term success.